CLI Use

 - Recordings (

-sootsim record) capture cursor too, so flow replays look like a person used the app. - One canonical interaction surface — the same path a human’s pointer takes, the same hit testing, the same gesture pipeline.
+sootsim record) capture cursor too, so flow replays look like a person used the app. - One canonical interaction surface: the same path a human’s pointer takes, the same hit testing, the same gesture pipeline.

-Per-session claim leases
+Per-sim claim leases

 Multiple agents can attach to the bridge at once without stepping on each other: